graemedouglas/autosistant/README.md

 	cd src/sql
 	ruby setupexample.rb

+Finally, the system's administrative login details must be set.
+Edit the _src/autosistant.rb_ script and set the _:admin _ uname_ and _:admin _ pword_ attributes to the desired values for administration login.
+Other configuration options can be found in _src/config.rb_.

 Once the system has been installed, the system can be executed by executing, from the project directory in a bash shell: